Ibadinov/PC3/PROCESS.md

 ### Ownership

-* All patches are owned by the Company.
-There SHALL be a copyright assignment process.
+* All contributions to the project source code ("patches") SHOULD be owned by the Company.

+* There SHALL be a copyright assignment process.

-* The copyrights in the project SHALL be owned by the Company.
+* The copyrights in the project SHOULD be owned by the Company.

 ### Patch Requirements